 Pattern, color and light have propelled personal, creative urges throughout my career and provide every indication of a continued quest.

-I will be teaching at La Meridiana in Tuscany again in 2021—May 16 – May 22.
+I will be teaching at La Meridiana in Tuscany again in 2022—April 17-23.
 Please see the information under Teaching and join us!